ahmE1053/news_task/README.md

 ![](https://i.imgur.com/UUUVcdb.jpeg)
 ![](https://i.imgur.com/dWad8Pp.jpeg)

+and here is a video for the app https://imgur.com/a/fmeHa5I

 Thank you for checking out the News app!
 If you have any questions or feedback, please feel free to contact me.